Saturday, 16 September 2023

 ii) Subtle body: this comprises that aspect of our material being which is subtle and invisible to the eye, which cannot be touched.
 This includes the mind (manas), intelligence (buddhi) and prana (energy).

 In Sanskrit, this body is known as 'sukshma sharira' (sukshma means 'subtle'); some also refer to this as the 'astral body'.
-The yogis say that when sleep and enter the dream state (and the physical body and senses are at rest), it is the subtle body that produces the experiences that we have.
+The yogis say that when we sleep and enter the dream state (and the physical body and senses are at rest), it is the subtle body that produces the experiences that we have.

 The subtle body is further divided up into three layers or 'koshas'.